-Prior to the 1990s, most investor-owned electric utilities were regulated and vertically integrated, which means they own electricity generators and power lines (distribution and transmission lines).
-Today, while many states have abandoned this system in favor of deregulation, utilities that serve about one third of US electricity demand still operate under this construct.
+Prior to the 1990s, most investor-owned electric utilities were regulated and vertically integrated, which means the utilities owned electricity generators and power lines (distribution and transmission lines).
+Today, only one third of US electricity demand is serviced by these integrated utility markets because many states have abandoned this system in favor of deregulation.

-Utilities in these traditionally regulated regions operate as a monopoly in their territories, which means that customers only have the option to buy power from them.
-In order to keep electricity rates reasonable for customers, state regulators oversee how these electric utilities set electricity prices.
-Retail electricity prices in these areas are set based on recovering the utility’s operating and investment costs including a “fair” rate of return on those investments (collectively called a revenue requirement).
+Utilities in traditionally regulated regions operate as a monopoly in their territories, which means that customers only have the option to buy power from them.
+To keep electricity rates reasonable for customers, state regulators oversee how these electric utilities set electricity prices.
+Retail electricity prices in these areas are set based on recovering the utility’s operating and investment costs alongside a “fair” rate of return on those investments (collectively called a revenue requirement).
 This revenue requirement must be approved by the state’s public utilities commission, which prevents utilities from overcharging customers for electricity.

-Regulated utilities must also seek state approval for investments in power plants.
+Regulated utilities must also seek state approval for power plant investments.
 Vertically integrated utilities decide which generators to build and then recover the costs of these investments through electricity rates.
-Because a utility’s investments determine its revenue requirement and thus its potential profit, many state regulators require utilities to demonstrate the necessity of future investments through an integrated resource planning (IRP) process.
-This process is used for long-term planning and requires each utility to demonstrate how it plans to meet customer electricity demand going forward and to justify any future investments.
+Many state regulators require utilities to demonstrate the necessity of proposed investments through an integrated resource planning (IRP) process.
+This process is used for long-term planning and requires each utility to justify its investment and demonstrate how it plans to meet customer electricity demand.
 Notably, under this structure, customers bear the risk of investments because utilities can recover their costs through rates, regardless of how the power plant performs (for example, South Carolina electricity customers paid for nuclear plants that were never constructed).

 Even though vertically integrated utilities generate their own electricity, many trade with other utilities during times of need.
 For example, during certain times of the year it may be cheaper for some utilities to purchase excess hydroelectric power from others rather than generate power using their own facilities.
-This type of wholesale bilateral trading is especially common in the west and southeast where most utilities are still regulated.
+This type of wholesale bilateral trading is especially common in the western and southeastern United States where most utilities are still regulated.
 These wholesale market transactions are subject to regulation by the Federal Energy Regulatory Commission (FERC).

-Beginning in the 1990s, many states in the US decided to deregulate–also known as restructure–their electricity systems to create competition and lower costs.
-This transition required electric utilities to sell their generating assets and led to the creation of independent energy suppliers that owned generators.
-Because power lines are a natural monopoly, electric utilities held onto these assets to become transmission and distribution utilities, and those natural monopoly functions continue to be regulated.
+Beginning in the 1990s, many US states decided to deregulate their electricity systems to create competition and lower costs.
+This transition, known as restructuring, required electric utilities to sell their generating assets and led to the creation of independent energy suppliers that owned generators.
+Because each new independent energy supplier could not cost-effectively create their own power line infrastructure, electric utilities held onto these assets and became transmission and distribution utilities, which continue to be regulated.